 In the summer of 1964, they recorded, “Where Did Our Love Go?”
 The song raced to the top of the charts and the Supremes gained national recognition and prominence for their musical sensations.
 Prior to their hit singles, the Supremes were known as the “No-Hit Supremes.”
 Their musical future was bleak, but they continued to believe in their musical abilities and passion for their profession.

-I am a nature freak.
 I love nature.
 And I especially love birds; even have a heated bird bath in the back yard in the winter.
-We feel very blessed each spring to have robins nesting in the front area of the house, near the front door.
-And each spring, we celebrate the arrival of usually three babies, observing and watching them grow until it is time for them to leave the nest.
+I feel very blessed each spring to have robins nesting in the front area of the house, near the front door.
+And each spring, I celebrate the arrival of usually two or three babies, observing and watching them grow until it is time for them to leave the nest.
 It always seems each year there is one baby a little more adventurous than the others and sits on the edge of the nest, preparing for their initial flight.
-I wonder if birds ever have a fear of failure; they certainly are able to take a risk, they seem to just trust the process, perhaps with a little or lot of encouragement from their parents.
+I wonder if birds ever have a fear of failure?
+They certainly are able to take a risk, they seem to just trust the process, perhaps with a little or lot of encouragement from their parents.
 How hard would it be for us to make that first solo flight with no practice or a rehearsal?

 Guillaume Apollinaire, a French writer and poet, pens this so beautifully: